Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_HTML.md

 As far as it's relationship to the other key technologies of [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) and [JavaScript](https://en.wikipedia.org/wiki/JavaScript), [HTML](https://en.wikipedia.org/wiki/HTML) is often described as 1 of 3 in the triad of core web development technologies.

+It is often useful to think about the 3 complimenting technologies as a noun-adjective-verb relationship.

+* The Noun HTML - HTML is the what, such as a paragraph
+* The Adjective CSS - CSS defines the characteristics about the HTML content such as is **bold**
+* The Verb JavaScript - JavaScript defines actions about the HTML such as 'hide this paragraph' or 'show' the form when the user clicks a button

 ### Elements